SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/SparaArcGaea.md

-# Spara "Frostqueen" Dei-Sor | Gaea Saga Journey
+# Spara "Frostqueen" Dei-Sor | Gaea Arc Journey
 <sub> **_I never wanted to be Queen, but it's what the Gods intended for me._** <sub>
 ## Structure
 **Starting State**: A hidden exile on Greenland, hiding from responsibility and potential conflict.